xen-project/xen/docs/misc/xen-command-line.markdown

 On hardware supporting IBPB (Indirect Branch Prediction Barrier), the `ibpb=` option can be used to force (the default) or prevent Xen from issuing branch prediction barriers on vcpu context switches.

+On hardware supporting SSBD (Speculative Store Bypass Disable), the `ssbd=` option can be used to force or prevent Xen using the feature itself.
+On AMD hardware, this is a global option applied at boot, and not virtualised for guest use.

 ### sync\_console
 > `= <boolean>`